 Published on: 06 July 2017 in Events

-The Directors’ Festival 2017 — Live-tweets and photo roundup
+The Directors’ Festival 2017 — Live-tweets, video and photo roundup

 On Saturday 1 July we held The Directors’ Festival 2017 at the Queen Elizabeth II Conference Centre, where we put on a range of exciting sessions, and toasted 25 years of Directors UK as an organisation.